lambdaclass/starknet-replay/README.md

 You can gather information about each libfunc execution in a transaction.
 To do so, run this command:
 `cargo run --release -F with-libfunc-profiling block-range <block_start> <block_end> <chain>`

-This will create a `libfunc_profiles/block<number>/<tx_hash>.json` for every transaction executed, containing the list of entrypoints execution.
-Every entrypoint of that list contains a `profile_summary`, which contains information about the execution of every libfunc executed for that entrypoint.
+This will create a `libfunc_profiles/block<number>/<tx_hash>.json` for every transaction executed, containing a list of entrypoints executed.
+Every entrypoint of that list contains a `profile_summary`, which contains information about the execution of every libfunc.
 An example of a profile would be:

 ```json
 {